abtinmbm/cybershield/README.md

 - **Community Features**: Introducing features like user badges, reputation points, and private messaging to foster community engagement.

 ## Tech Stack Explanation
-- **Django**: Chosen for its robust framework and ease of use in building secure web applications.
+- [Django](https://www.djangoproject.com/): Chosen for its robust framework and ease of use in building secure web applications.
-- **Tailwind CSS**: Provides a utility-first approach to styling, making it easy to create responsive and modern designs.
+- [Tailwind CSS](https://tailwindcss.com/): Provides a utility-first approach to styling, making it easy to create responsive and modern designs.
 - **SQLite**: Used as the database for development due to its simplicity and ease of setup.
 Can be replaced with more scalable options like PostgreSQL for production.
-- **AWS CloudFront**: Ensures global content delivery with low latency and high transfer speeds.
+- [AWS CloudFront](https://aws.amazon.com/cloudfront/): Ensures global content delivery with low latency and high transfer speeds.

 ![CyberShield](media/CyberShield.png)